How to Create a Powerful Brand Mascot Strategy

 This ties any mascot conceptualizations directly into brand strategy.

 Serving as the representative or representation of the brand, the mascot must align with the brand’s position, promise, values and other strategic considerations.
-Mascot conceptualization is ultimately no different from other brand, customer or employee experience efforts—genuine and accurate reflection of brand strategy and reality are necessary.
+Brand mascot conceptualization is ultimately no different from other brand, customer or employee experience efforts—genuine and accurate reflection of brand strategy and reality are necessary.

 Otherwise, when customers engage with the brand, their experiences won’t be consistent or reinforced; the audience’s brand belief weakens and the relationship suffers.